 Are your hearing aids making your ears itch?
 If so, there’s no need to worry; itchy ears are a fairly common issue, particularly among first-time hearing aid wearers.
 The skin of the ear canal is very delicate and can be extremely sensitive even to mild irritations, which can make it difficult to get used to the feeling of your hearing aid.

-If you suspect your hearing aid is causing the itching, there are some steps you can take to alleviate the problem.
+If you suspect your hearing aid is causing the discomfort and are wondering how to help itchy ears, there are some steps you can take to alleviate the problem.

 As you consider how to stop the ear from being itchy, keep in mind that the first step is identifying the cause.
 Hearing aids are a common cause of itchy ears, but it’s always best to make sure that something else isn’t causing the problem.
 Skin problems, such as eczema or ears that are naturally too dry, can also provoke itching, which is then aggravated, but not caused by your hearing aid.
 Here are some other common itchy ear causes to consider:

-If, however, your hearing aid is the cause of your itchy ears, chances are it’s because the fit of the hearing aid isn’t quite right.
+If, however, your hearing aid is the cause of itchy ears, chances are it’s because the fit of the hearing aid isn’t quite right.
 A poor fit can sometimes leave gaps between the surface of the hearing aid and your skin where moisture can collect, thus leading to damp, itchy ears.
 Furthermore, your body can sometimes interpret a poorly fitted hearing aid as an invasive object, and may try to reject it through an itchy, inflammatory reaction.
-To correct the fit of your hearing aid, visit your hearing professional.
+To correct the fit of your hearing aid and stop ear itching, visit your hearing professional.
+They’ll also be able to talk with you more about treatment for itching ears.